chucknorris/powerup/readme.md

 Usage
 -----
-Run `PoweruP.exe` from the command prompt, passing in the SQL Severname, database name and a path for the output file.
+Run `PoweruP.exe` from the command prompt, passing in the SQL Servername, database name and a path for the output file.

 		.\Powerup.exe -s:"(local)" -d:AdventureWorks -o:C:\Db\Adventure